ovh/docs/pages/cloud/dedicated/asa_update/guide.de-de.md

 ---

 > [!primary]
-> **End of support for the Bare Metal Cisco ASA Firewall offer**
+> **End of support for the Cisco ASA Firewall feature on dedicated servers**
 >
-> OVHcloud announces the end of its support for the Bare Metal Cisco ASA Firewall solution.
+> OVHcloud announces the end of its support for the Cisco ASA Firewall feature for dedicated servers.
 More information is available on [this page](https://docs.ovh.com/gb/en/dedicated/cisco-asa-eol/).
 >

 **Stand 16.08.2018**